The State Pension can be a minefield, so make sure you don’t make any of these costly mistakes.

 The problem is those that choose not to claim Child Benefit and don’t correctly fill out a form to opt out of the scheme miss out on National Insurance Credits, which new mothers need for the time they take out of work to fill the gaps in their record.

-It could amount to a £5,000 loss of State Pension over a typical retirement according to analysis from insurer Royal London.
+It could amount to a loss of around £5,000 in State Pension over a typical retirement, according to analysis from insurer Royal London last year.

 Claiming when you don’t need it